VanWrinkle/Crumbs_App/server/README.md

 ```

 On Failure:
-- HTTP Method: `400 Bad Request`
+- [ ] HTTP Method: `400 Bad Request`
   - Issued in cases where the queries are invalid
+- [ ] HTTP Method: `404 Not Found`
+  - Issued in cases where the parent crumb does not exist
-- HTTP Method: `500 Internal Server Error`
+- [ ] HTTP Method: `500 Internal Server Error`
   - Issued in cases where the server fails to handle the request due to an internal error
-- HTTP Method: `404 Not Found`
+- [ ] HTTP Method: `504 Gateway Timeout`
-  - Issued in cases where the parent crumb does not exist
+  - Issued in cases where the database connection fails

 ---

 ### getReplies

+#### Description

+> This endpoint is used to get the replies to a crumb.
+The replies are returned as a JSON array of posts.

 #### Request